Tamsin Stuart Art

 Acrylic on stretched canvas

 My first painting of 2022.
-No snow so far this January, but there was a fair bit around on Leckhampton Hill this time last year.
+No snow so far this January, but there was a fair bit around on Leckhampton Hill this time the year before.

 Wanted to capture the stunning winter sun along with the colour and depth of snow.

-Working form a photo I took at the time, I started with a purple and blue ground and then layered up using a range of brushes, a palette knife, cotton buds, fingers and a sponge.
+Working form a photo I took at the time, I started with a purple and blue ground and then layered up using a range of brushes, a palette knife, cotton buds, fingers and sponges.

 £275